 Isn't there some question whether all these cuts will happen?

 Yes.
-Some independent analysts, including the chief actuary at the Department of Health and Human Services, have questioned whether Congress actually will implement all the Medicare cuts and tax hikes necessary to keep the law from deepening the deficit.
+Some independent analysts, including the chief actuary at the Department of Health and Human Services, have questioned whether Congress will actually implement all of the Medicare cuts and tax hikes necessary to keep the law from deepening the deficit.

 That's hard to say.
 Lawmakers in the past have indeed shied away from making politically difficult Medicare cuts.
 But at other times, Democrats and Republicans have cut quite aggressively.